atritthart/jobsite-generator-host/README.md

 # Creating or updating the Jobsite Generator Docker image

 If you also need to update e.g. the `server.js` code or make other changes affecting the Docker image, github hook triggering is not enough.

-For an update, push jobsite-generator-host project code into QA, deploy into jobsite-generator-qa.workplace.zalan.do (using the instructions below) and then if that works, further into PROD in jobsite-generator.workplace.zalan.do .
+For an update, push jobsite-generator-host project code first into DEV and then QA, deploy into jobsite-generator-dev.workplace.zalan.do and jobsite-generator-qa.workplace.zalan.do respectively (using the instructions below) and then if that works, further into PROD in jobsite-generator.workplace.zalan.do .

 ## Check out and update the generator host if needed